Charlotte Mecklenburg Library serves as the flagship training Foundation Info Network (FIN) partner for NC and SC with

 - learn the fundamentals of grant seeking,

-- Attend regular workshops on topics relevant to nonprofits
+- Attend workshops on topics relevant to nonprofits

 Where will I find access?

-The Funding Information Network reference resources are housed on the second floor of the Main Library.
-Expanded access to premium Foundation Center online resources, including the Foundation Directory Online and Foundation Maps, is available at Main Library and all six Regional Library locations.
+Access to premium Foundation Center online resources, including the Foundation Directory Online Professional and Foundation Maps, is available in-house at Main Library and all six Regional Library locations.
 Foundation Grants to Individuals is available in-house at all library locations.
-Staff can assist users with these resources during regular library hours.
-Appointments are not required.
+Library staff can help users accessing these resources during regular library hours.

 Established in 1956, Foundation Center is the leading source of information about philanthropy worldwide.
 Through data, analysis and training, it connects people who want to change the world to the resources they need to succeed.